cdeboever3/deboever-sf3b1-2015/README.md

 before attempting to replicate the study.
 After cloning this Github repository, you can use the `figshare_download` notebook to download the data from Figshare.

+If you have any trouble replicating the results, please let me know using Github's issues.
+If you are having trouble installing dependencies, try the help resources for those software.

 ### Overview